tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-clickhouse.md

 # Connect to ClickHouse

-ClickHouse is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
-Tapdata Cloud supports building data pipelines with ClickHouse as the target database, and this article describes how to add ClickHouse to Tapdata Cloud.
+ClickHouse® is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).

+Tapdata Cloud supports the creation of data pipelines with ClickHouse as the target database.
+The following article provides a comprehensive guide on how to add ClickHouse to Tapdata Cloud.

 ## Preparations